Suggester/Documentation/beginner-guide.md

 And you're done!
 Members of your server can now start suggesting using the `.suggest` command!
 If you wish to configure more settings like custom reactions, notifications and more, check out the [config](/config/configuration.md) command!

+### Extras
-?> If you need any help configuring the bot, feel free to join our [Support Server](https://suggester.js.org/support) to receive assistance!
+If you need any more help configuring the bot, feel free to join our [Support Server](https://suggester.js.org/support) to receive assistance!
+Also, you can find more in-depth guides [here](/topics/guides/intro).